 As each of her classes graduated from her flight training program, they went overseas to serve in the Royal Canadian Flying Corps.
 Many flew combat on the front lines against the Germans.
 She nicknamed her stable of military pilots, “The Texas Escadrille”, borrowing the French word for squadron.
 The US Army soon followed suit and the pilots of the U.S. 1st Aero Squadron trained with her at San Antonio, on the very field she built with the money she had earned in the airshow circuit.

 With the entry of the US into the war in 1917, she was keen to join up and serve America.
 Although she was earning as much as $2,000 per airshow ($48,000 in today’s money, corrected for inflation), she volunteered to fly in combat.
-She hoped to be a reconnaissance pilot, since many said that women should not fly in combat.
+She hoped to be a reconnaissance pilot since many said that women should not fly in combat.
 Her skills were excellent, she said, and with her aerobatic abilities, she could make herself a hard target for an attacking pursuit airplane.
-She had trained dozens of men already to go into combat and knew what it took.
+Already, she had trained dozens of men to go into combat.
+She knew what it took.

 Despite her skills, she was denied the opportunity.
 The military review board, in a raw display of the wanton sexism of the times, declared that women were unsuited for flying in the war — in any role, even reconnaissance.
 Undeterred, she applied a second time.
 Predictably, she was rejected again.
 She was one of the only two women pilots to attempt to enlist during the entire Great War.
 The other was her sister, Marjorie.
 She was also rejected.